 Court holds Statehouse session for building’s bicentennial

-New Hampshire Supreme Court justices can't get into lawmakers' minds to interpret, but they can get into their building for a special occasion.
+New Hampshire Supreme Court justices can't get into lawmakers' minds to interpret legislative intent, but they can get into their building for a special occasion.

 The court held oral arguments in Representative's Hall on Tuesday as part of a weeklong celebration of the Statehouse's bicentennial.
 They heard a case involving a dispute between a property owner and two architectural firms that arose after a man fell on the stairs leading from a Hanover building to a sidewalk in 2015.

+The man sued the property owner, which then sued the architects.
+Before going any further, the trial court asked the Supreme Court to clarify whether the property owner's suit is permissible under the law that sets time limits on claims arising out of defective property improvements.

-Retired Justice Carol Conby explained the case to the audience before the arguments got underway.
-She said examining legislative intent is not an issue that grabs headlines, but it is a key part of the court's responsibilities.
+Retired Justice Carol Conby explained the case to the audience before the arguments started.
+Examining legislative intent is not an issue that grabs headlines, she said, but it is a key part of the court's responsibilities.

+"Statutes are passed by the Legislature, and sometimes there's some ambiguity when they are not crystal clear," she said, drawing laughter from many lawmakers in the audience.
+"It is the job of the Supreme Court to answer those questions."

+In contrast to the quiet that usually surrounds oral arguments, Chief Justice Robert Lynn also prompted laughter when he questioned an attorney about language that was removed from the law in recent decades.

 Comments